je-nunez/subsegment-tcp-speeds-l7/README.md

 This project is a *work in progress*.
 The implementation is *incomplete* and subject to change.
 The documentation can be inaccurate.

-# Requeriments

-You need to install the Python `Tornado` module:

-     pip install tornado

-or

-     easy_install tornado

-# Current state

-The old version was substituted by a new one based on the Tornado framework (with basic `TCPServer`s and `IOStream`s) since it has less issues with concurrency.
-The old version is still available here.

 # Description

 In time-sensitive networks, to find which network subsegment has the highest increase in TCP delay (similar to tcptraceroute but higher in the protocol-stack and not using the IP TTL field, because when the TTL expires, this condition is handled immediately in kernel mode)